MicrosoftDocs/azure-devops-docs/docs/pipelines/library/task-groups.md

    :::image type="content" source="media/publish-preview-task-group.png" alt-text="Screenshot that shows publishing a draft version of a task group.":::

 1. You can now use the updated task group in your build and release processes.
-You can either by change the version number of the task group in an existing pipeline, or choose the versioned task group from the **Add tasks** panel.
+You can either change the version number in pipelines that already use the task group, or choose the versioned task group from the **Add tasks** pane.
 As with built-in tasks, the default when you add a task group is the highest non-preview version.

    :::image type="content" source="media/use-preview-task-group.png" alt-text="Screenshot that shows using a draft version of a task group.":::